-Report of the Management Board of Erste Group Bank AG regarding the authorisation of the Management Board to exclude the tender option for shareholders in the over-the-counter buy-back of own shares and to exclude the purchase option (exclusion of subscription right) for shareholders when own shares are disposed of by means other than the stock exchange or a public offering (§ 65 para 1b in conjunction with § 153 para 4 Stock Corporation Act [Aktiengesetz - AktG]).
+Report of the Management Board of Erste Group Bank AG regarding the authorisation of the Management Board to exclude the shareholders' tender option in the over-the-counter buy-back of own shares and to exclude the shareholders' purchase option (exclusion of subscription right) when own shares are disposed of by means other than the stock exchange or a public offering (sec.
+65 [1b] in conjunction with sec.
+153 [4] Stock Corporation Act [AktG]).